yazdinip/CreditRisk/README.md

 ## CI/CD

 - `.github/workflows/ci.yaml` runs on every PR/push.
 It installs dependencies, runs `ruff` + `bandit`, compiles the code, executes `pytest`, and validates the DVC graph via `dvc repro --dry-run validate_model`.
 - `.github/workflows/cd.yaml` runs on `main`.
 It pulls datasets via DVC, executes `dvc repro validate_model` followed by `dvc repro monitor_drift`, uploads the expanded observability bundle (metrics, lineage, ingestion, drift), and automatically promotes the latest MLflow version to Production when the validation summary passes.
-The job also builds and pushes the batch + API Docker images to GHCR for deployment.
+The job also builds/pushes the batch + API Docker images to GHCR, updates the ECS service (using the task definition already running in your cluster), waits for stability, and smoke-tests `/health` + `/predict`.
+Failures trigger an automatic rollback to the previous task definition so a bad deploy never lingers.

+  Required deployment secrets: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, `ECS_CLUSTER_NAME`, `ECS_SERVICE_NAME`, and `PREDICT_ENDPOINT_URL` (the load balancer URL that fronts the service).
+When these are omitted the workflow skips the ECS steps, so forks can still run the rest of the pipeline without cloud credentials.
+- `.github/workflows/nightly.yaml` is a lightweight scheduler replacement.
+It runs every morning (UTC) and is manually dispatchable, forces `dvc repro --force validate_model` + `monitor_drift`, and generates `reports/data_freshness.json`.
+The job fails if the ingestion snapshot is older than the configured SLA (36h by default), which gives you paging-on-failure without a heavy orchestrator.
 - `docs/ci_cd.md` details the automation strategy, required secrets, and future enhancements (e.g., registry promotions).

 ## Containers